SURFnet/certificates-bcp/dialogue.md

 > So, let me get this straight.
 Public and private keys are like a pair of keys for my locker, where I can use the public one to lock it, and I need the private one to open it again.
 I can give the public key to anyone, so they can put something valuable in it and lock it.
 And I will be the only one who can get to this valueable because I am the only one with the private key?

 You got it!
 Isn't that beautiful?
-It's called public key cryptography.
+It's called [public key cryptography][pkc].

-## Act 2, where Alice explains that you also need signatures.
+## Scene 2, where Alice explains that you also need signatures.

+*Alice and Bob set down behind Bob's laptop.
+Bob is starting his mail client.*

 > So, let's get started.
 I'll send you an encrypted message.
 Give me your public key!

 Okay, it's (9007, 114381625757888867669235779976146612010218296721242362562561842935706935245733897830597123563958705058989075147599290026879543541)

-> Uhm, that's a public key?!
+> Uh, that's a public key?!

 Yes, a public key is just two numbers (and so is a private key), crafted in a very specific way.
 But that's irrelevant.
 You store those keys in a file for instance and let software use those keys for encryption and decryption.